MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

 - MET150
 ms.assetid: e1b3963c-7c6c-4694-9f2f-fb8005d9ef12
 description: Learn how to proactively monitor OneDrive health, devices, and usage across an organization using the OneDrive sync reports.
+#Customer intent: As an IT administrator, I want to proactively monitor sync health in OneDrive, so that I can mitigate user error while increasing sync consumption across the organization. .
 ---

 # OneDrive sync reports in the Apps Admin Center

-The OneDrive sync health dashboard in the Microsoft 365 [Apps Admin Center](https://config.office.com/) tracks the sync health of your devices with reports containing actionable insights on everything happening with OneDrive sync across your organization.
-Track relevant health issues and advisories, check the sync status and app version of individual devices, and monitor Known Folder Move roll out by using these sync reports to resolve issues quickly so that you can focus on other strategic tasks.
+Use the OneDrive sync health dashboard in the Microsoft 365 [Apps Admin Center](https://config.office.com/) to get an executive summary of everything happening with OneDrive so that you can resolve common issues quickly and focus on other strategic tasks as an administrator.

+The dashboard provides you with sync health reports for tracking relevant health issues and advisories, checking the sync status and app version of individual devices, and monitoring Known Folder Move roll out.

 Proactively keeping OneDrive healthy helps ensure that your organization's information is protected.
-In this article, you'll learn how to set up and navigate the sync health dashboard so that you can better manage your OneDrive users, resolve common errors, and increase OneDrive adoption.
+In this article, you'll learn how to set up and navigate the sync health dashboard to better manage your OneDrive users and increase OneDrive adoption.

 ## Requirements

 Before getting started, be sure that you're familiar with the requirements needed to access the dashboard:

 - OneDrive sync apps on the Insiders or Production ring.
 Devices on the Deferred ring aren't eligible for the preview.
 [Set the sync app update ring](use-group-policy.md#set-the-sync-app-update-ring).